Skip to content

 3. Van Veghten House

 The Van Veghten House is the first property on this list to have direct significance to a major figure in the Revolution.
-The property was first acquired by second generation Dutch farmer, Michael Van Veghten, on the modern day eponymous Van Veghten Drive.
+Second-generation Dutch farmer Michael VaRevolution first acquired the property on the eponymous Van Veghten Drive.
 The property is situated on the current border of Bridgewater and Manville.
-The original house was considered that of a “lowlander farmer’s” and in his will Michael described himself as a “yeoman.”
-Upon Michael’s death in 1737 however, his son Derrick inherited the property and made vast improvements.
-He expanded the farmhouse adding a second story, building one of the few brick houses in Somerset County at that time.
-Derrick himself was an upstanding citizen, serving in mid 18th century Somerset County assemblies and eventually becoming a staunch patriot during the Revolution.
-Derrick himself was captured by the British and held hostage for several days in 1777.
+The original house was considered that of a “lowlander farmer,” and in his will, Michael described himself as a “yeoman.”
+Upon Michael’s death in 1737, however, his son Derrick inherited the property and made vast improvements.
+He expanded the farmhouse, adding a second story and building one of the few brick houses in Somerset County at that time.
+Derrick himself was an upstanding citizen, serving in mid-18th-century Somerset County assemblies and eventually becoming a staunch patriot during the Revolution.
+Derrick himself was captured by the British and held for several days in 1777.
 It might have been this event that spurred his efforts to become more directly involved in the Revolution.
-In late 1778 during the Second Middlebrook Encampment, General Nathanael Greene, his family, and his soldiers were housed by Van Veghten.
-Nathanael Greene and his wife Catherine “Kitty” Littlefield Greene stayed in the house.
-Pennsylvania Continental Troops under Greene’s command, camped on the grounds of Van Veghten’s property.
-The Van Veghten house provides a couple of interesting stories pertaining to Greene and the Revolution.
-George Washington was a repeat guest at the house and one letter by General Greene describes a night where, “…General Washington danced with Mrs. Greene upwards of three hours without seting [sic] down.”
+In late 1778, during the Second Middlebrook Encampment, Revolutionary Nathanael Greene, his family, and his soldiers were housed by Van Veghten.
+Nathaniall Greene and his wife, Catherine” Kitty” Littlefield Greene, stayed in the house.
+Pennsylvania Continental Troops under Greene’s command camped on the grounds of Van Veghten’s property.
+The Van Veghten house offers a couple of interesting stories about Greene and the Revolution.
+George Washington was a repeat guest at the house, and one letter by General Greene describes a night where, “…General Washington danced with Mrs. Greene upwards of three hours without setting down.”

 2. Van Horne House